tomazy/xcell/docs/index.md

 var b = xcell(1)
 ```

-or to depend on other cells and update it's value when necessary using
+or to depend on other cells and update its value when necessary using
 a provided function:

 ```javascript